emmanuelbrim/World_Weather_Analysis/README.md

 ## Overview of the Project

+A good travel experience is always affected by the climate or weather condition of the destination.
+As most travellers decide on their trips, weather patterns become an important factor and information on this key element of travel sorted after the more.
-The project was undertaken to improve a travel app by using input statements and API calls to help clients create a travel itinerary based on their weather preference.
+This project was undertaken to improve a travel app by using input statements and API calls to help clients create a travel itinerary based on their weather preference.

 The key goals for the project included:
 - Produce travel destination based on customer's weather preference.
 - Generate a list nearby hotels from travel cities.
 - Create a travel itinerary